 School mornings are always such a rush in our house.
 No matter how organised I try to be, I often get stuck in a rut of giving the kids the same thing day in day out, as it is the quickest, easiest option.
-But with new determination, I have decided that this school year will be different – here are 10 Not to be Missed Lunch Box Ideas & Hacks, guaranteed to beat any back to school rut!
+But with new determination, I have decided that this school year will be different – here are 10 Not to be Missed Lunch Box Ideas and Hacks, guaranteed to beat any back to school rut!

 #1.
 It Starts with Shopping